Arthur Freed: Career

-According to Hugh Fordin's book The World of Entertainment, however, Freed did have a hand in the stage-to-screen adaptation of at least one of MGM's musicals, the 1951 Technicolor remake of Kern and Hammerstein's stage classic, Show Boat.
-It was Freed who disagreed with the original structure of the show's second act, in which more than twenty years pass between most of the act and the final three scenes of the musical.
-He felt that it made for a lack of drama in the story, and so, together with screenwriter John Lee Mahin, Freed hit upon the idea of having the gambler Gaylord Ravenal leave his wife Magnolia while both are still young and Magnolia is expecting a baby, and then having Julie, the half-black actress who is forced to leave the boat because of her mixed-race background, be the person who brings Ravenal and Magnolia back together again after a separation of only a few years rather than twenty.
+According to Hugh Fordin's book The World of Entertainment, Freed did have a hand in the stage-to-screen adaptation of the 1951 Technicolor remake of Kern and Hammerstein's stage classic, Show Boat.
+It was Freed who disagreed with the original structure of the show's second act, in which more than 20 years pass between most of the act and the final three scenes of the musical.
+He felt that it made for a lack of drama in the story, and with screenwriter John Lee Mahin, Freed hit upon the idea of having the gambler Gaylord Ravenal leave his wife Magnolia while both are still young and Magnolia is expecting a baby, and then having Julie, the half-black actress who is forced to leave the boat because of her mixed-race background, be the person who brings Ravenal and Magnolia back together again after a separation of only a few years rather than twenty.
 Also, Freed cast Ava Gardner in the role of Julie.

 Two of his films won the Academy Award for Best Picture: An American in Paris and Gigi.
-On the night that An American in Paris won Best Picture, Freed received an Honorary Oscar, and his version of Show Boat was also up for two Oscars that year, though it lost both to An American in Paris.
-It is important to note that the year 1951, in which Freed won the Academy Award for Best Picture for Paris was the first year that the Academy of Motion Picture Arts and Sciences nominated producers by name rather than by studio.
+On the night that An American in Paris won Best Picture, Freed received an Honorary Oscar, and his version of Show Boat was up for two Oscars that year.
+The year 1951, in which Freed won the Academy Award for Best Picture for Paris, was the first year that the Academy of Motion Picture Arts and Sciences nominated producers by name rather than by studio.
 He was the only person nominated for An American in Paris, thus being the first person in the history of the award to win by name rather than by studio.
 Singin' in the Rain (1952), now his most highly regarded film, won no Oscars.
 He was inducted into the Songwriters Hall of Fame in 1972.

-Allegations of child sexual abuse

-Shirley Temple Black wrote in her 1988 autobiography that when aged eleven she was interviewed by Freed with a view to transferring her career to MGM.
-She wrote that during the interview, Freed unzipped his trousers and exposed himself to her.
-"Being innocent of male anatomy, she responded by giggling, and he threw her out of his office", said the actress's obituary.
-She also reported this on Larry King Live when interviewed on October 25, 1988, citing it as the reason she left MGM after only one film and returned to Fox.

-Retirement and later years

 Freed left MGM in 1961.
 He served as president of the Academy of Motion Picture Arts and Sciences until leaving in 1966.

+Death

-He died of a heart attack on April 3, 1973.
+Freed died of a heart attack on April 3, 1973.

+Sexual misconduct allegations

+Shirley Temple wrote in her 1988 autobiography when she was 12, she was interviewed by Freed, who was age 46, about transferring her career to MGM.
+She wrote that during the interview, Freed unzipped his trousers and exposed himself to her.
+According to The New York Times' obituary of Temple, "Being innocent of male anatomy, she responded by giggling, and he threw her out of his office".
+She also related this account during a October 25, 1988 interview on Larry King Live, further stating that Louis B. Mayer sexually propositioned her mother in an adjacent room during this incident.
+Temple stated these were the reasons she left MGM after only one film and returned to Fox.

+In 2017, actress and dancer Barrie Chase also recounted being the subject of inappropriate conduct by Freed during the mid-1950s.